What is environmental monitoring in pharmaceutical industry

 2. Compressed gases

-Be aware that the most critical processing areas where sterile product or components are exposed to the air during processing should be monitored for non-viable particulates.
+Be aware that the most critical processing areas, where sterile products or components are exposed to the air during processing, should be monitored for non-viable particulates.

 Non-viable air sampling should routinely be conducted during aseptic processing.

-You should place the sampling devices in grade A areas within one foot and directly upstream of the working zone where exposure of critical items or materials take place.
+You should place the sampling devices in grade A areas within one foot and directly upstream of the working zone where exposure to critical items or materials occurs.

 Placement of the sampling devices in other areas of the processing suite is less prescriptive since these areas are usually subject to turbulent flow.